mozilla/addons-frontend/README.md

 :bulb: You can install the [amo-info extension](https://addons.mozilla.org/en-US/firefox/addon/amo-info/) to easily view this information.

-## Overview and rationale

-This project will hold distinct front-ends e.g:

-- AMO or `addons.mozilla.org`

-We've made a conscious decision to avoid "premature modularization" and keep this all in one repository.
-This will help us build out the necessary tooling to support a universal front-end infrastructure without having to worry about cutting packages and bumping versions the entire time.

-At a later date if we need to move things out into their own project we still can.

 ## Core technologies

 - Based on Redux + React